dhruv-kumarsingh/Spelling-Mistake-HTR/README.md

     __________________________________________________________________________________________________

-Please note that due to the daily runtime limitations on google colab(especially gpu) and the resulting time crunch, I was unable to train the model on the vast dataset properly.
+#### Please note that due to the daily runtime limitations on google colab(especially gpu) and a time crunch, I was unable to train the model on the vast dataset properly.
 I will continue to try to train the model on my local machine and then use the saved model and weights to gather the inferences and refine the model for accuracy and efficiency using the vast dataset.

-In order to complete the other tasks for the time being, I will proceed with a pretrained model for the time being.
+#### In order to complete the other tasks for the time being, I will proceed with a pretrained model for the time being.

 ## Word Recognition